pganalyze/collector/README.md

 If you are using the Buffer Cache report in pganalyze, you will also need to create this additional helper method:

 ```
-CREATE EXTENSION IF NOT EXISTS pg_buffercache;
+CREATE EXTENSION IF NOT EXISTS pg_buffercache WITH SCHEMA public;
 CREATE OR REPLACE FUNCTION pganalyze.get_buffercache() RETURNS SETOF public.pg_buffercache AS
 $$
   /* pganalyze-collector */ SELECT * FROM public.pg_buffercache;